 Intense love.
 Inappropriate rage.
 Extreme hatred.
 Many of us experience these feelings from time to time.
-Now, imagine what it feels like to have all these concentrated emotions in a given day.
-This emotional roller coaster is characteristic of someone who is diagnosed with borderline personality disorder.
+Now, imagine what it feels like to have all these concentrated emotions daily.
+This emotional roller coaster is characteristic of someone diagnosed with borderline personality disorder.

-Individuals who are diagnosed with borderline personality disorder have symptoms that can be identified with the mnemonic PRAISE:
+Individuals diagnosed with borderline personality disorder have symptoms identified with the mnemonic PRAISE:

 Abandonment fears, angry outbursts, affective instability

 Because of the severe instability of emotions and impulsive behaviors, individuals with borderline personality disorder tend to say, “I feel like I’m losing my mind” or “I’m so misunderstood.”
 Often they are perceived as emotionally unstable from those who know them and have difficulties maintaining jobs, completing their education, or experiencing fulfilling relationships.